 |Map of Boston and Charlestown.
 Lechmere Point is to the southwest of Charlestown neck and is indicated on the map.|

-Seth Washburn died six years before Emory Washburn was born so he could not have received this information directly from him, but Emory Washburn claims that six men who were involved in this action were still alive when he wrote this history to include Seth Washburn's brother, Capt Rueben Washburn.
+Seth Washburn died six years before Emory Washburn was born so he could not have received this information directly from him; but Emory Washburn claims that six men who were involved in this action were still alive when he wrote this history to include Seth Washburn's brother, Capt Rueben Washburn.

 In 1847, Artemus Henshaw Ward , grandson of Maj Gen Artemus Ward, who commanded the Massachusetts, New Hampshire, and Connecticut forces at Bunker Hill, published his "History of the Town of Shrewsbury, Massachusetts from its settlement in 1717 to 1789. " Shrewsbury is located about seven miles northeast of Worcester.
 Henshaw Ward was a Harvard graduate, a failed lawyer, and a customs agent by profession.
-Maj Gen Ward was born in Shrewsbury, lived most of his life Shrewsbury provided a company of its men for his Regiment.
+Maj Gen Ward was born in Shrewsbury and lived most of his life there.
+Shrewsbury provided a company of its men for his Regiment.
 Artemus Henshaw Ward was sixteen when his grandfather died and he purposefully engaged him in a number of conversations to get his views on certain events.
 He specifically questioned him about Bunker Hill given the criticism that his grandfather has suffered for his conduct of the battle.
 The grandson had a life long fascination with history and engaged in a massive search of records and interviews to compile his history of Shrewsbury.
 Here is the version of the incident with Dr. Church as described by Ward in his history of Shrewsbury:

 When it was ascertained that a reinforcement of British troops had been sent over to Charlestown, and their disposable force in Boston thereby so reduced as to make an attack upon headquarters improbable, reinforcements were ordered from Cambridge.
 Col Jonathan Ward [actual Commander of Artemus Ward's Regiment on 17 June] then stationed at No.4 , was directed, as appears by the General's Orderly Book, to march his regiment with the utmost dispatch, by the way of Leechmere's Point to Charlestown, keeping a strict look out towards Boston, while on his march.
 It is known that this regiment did not reach its place of destination.